Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

 To operate STT:

-1. After you have initialized STT by creating the [Tizen.Uix.Stt.SttClient](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.Stt.SttClient.html) class instance, connect the background STT daemon with the `Prepare()` method of that class.
+1. After you have initialized STT by creating the [Tizen.Uix.Stt.SttClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Stt.SttClient.html) class instance, connect the background STT daemon with the `Prepare()` method of that class.

     The method is asynchronous and the STT state changes to `Ready`.

-    ```
+    ```csharp
     void PrepareSttClient()
     {
         try